proofengineering/coqhammer/README.md

 - `blast`

-  This tactic instantiates some universally quantified hypotheses, calls sauto, performs shallow proof search, and repeats the whole process with new instantiations.
+  This tactic instantiates some universally quantified hypotheses, calls `sauto`, performs shallow proof search, and repeats the whole process with new instantiations.
 The tactic will loop if it cannot solve the goal.